clicon/clixon-docs/upgrade.rst

     <commit/>
   </rpc>

-The example shown in this Section is also available as a regression [test script](../test/test_upgrade_repair.sh).
+The example shown in this Section is also available as a regression `repair test script <https://github.com/clicon/clixon/tree/master/test/test_upgrade_repair.sh>`_.